-5 Reasons Why Healthcare Organizations (EHR) Need Network Performance Management by
+5 Reasons Why Healthcare Organizations (EHR) Need Network Performance Management

 From the largest regional medical centers to small provider offices, today’s healthcare organizations depend on network sensitive applications.
 Electronic Health Records (EHR), ePrescriptions, web-based clinical records, online medical registries, desktop virtualization, VoIP, IP storage, cloud–based system, Software-as-a-Service — all of these critical applications rely on network performance.